Escape pod

-An escape pod, escape capsule, life capsule, or lifepod is a capsule or craft, usually only big enough for one person, used to escape from a vessel in an emergency.
+An escape pod, escape capsule, life capsule or lifepod is a capsule or craft, usually only big enough for one person, used to escape from a vessel in an emergency.
 An escape ship is a larger, more complete craft also used for the same purpose.
-Escape pods are ubiquitous in science fiction but are only used in a few real vehicles.
+Escape pods are commonplace in science fiction but are only used in a few real vehicles.